 The Board Nominating Committee shall present a slate of candidates to the Board at the first meeting of the fiscal year.
 Additional nominations may be made from the floor.
 The Directors shall then vote on the slate of candidates.

-The Officers shall be elected for one year, and no Officer shall serve more than two consecutive terms.
+The Officers shall be elected for one year, and no Officer shall serve more than two consecutive terms in the same office.
 A term of six months or more shall be considered a full term.

 The duties of the Officers shall be: